Join Our

 Mount Kailash has been the religious epicentre for four religions: Hinduism, Buddhism, Jainism, and Bön.
 Even though all of these religions have different beliefs and gods, they have acknowledged Mount Kailash as "The Centre of The World" and regard it as their holy mountain.

-- According to Jain scriptures, Mount Kailash is the site where their first Thirthankar Rishabhadeva was liberated.
+• According to Jain scriptures, Mount Kailash is the site where their first Tirthankara, Rishabhadeva, was liberated.

 Parikrama of Mount Kailash:

-On Second Day of Kailash Mountain Parikrama, we cover 22 km distance from Dirapuk to Zutulpuk.
-The 22km distance is divided into three parts- the first 6 km is uphill, the next 6 km is downhill and the last 10 km is plain.
+On the Second Day of Kailash Mountain Parikrama, we cover a 22 km distance from Dirapuk to Zutulpuk.
+The 22km distance is divided into three parts- the first 6 km is uphill, the next 6 km is downhill, and the last 10 km is flat.
 The first stretch of 6 km (Dirapuk to Dol Mala Pass) is the toughest part of Mount Kailash Parikrama.
-The last 10 km is a beautiful stretch with the Karnali river flowing by the side.
-On this day you get to see Shivasthal, Dolma La Pass, and Gauri Kund.
+The last 10 km is a beautiful stretch with the Karnali river (one of the 4 holy rivers of Kailash) flowing by the side.
+On this day, you get to see Shivasthal, Dolma La Pass, and Gauri Kund.

-We get to see the following places during Parikrama of Mount Kailash:
+We get to see the following places during the Parikrama of Mount Kailash during our Kailash Mansarovar Yatra:

 Talk to Kailash Yatra Expert